jg2alv/morlock/README.md

 # morlock

-Morlock is a Python CLI to write JSON data into audio files inspired by the show Mr Robot.
+Morlock is a Python CLI to write JSON data into binary files inspired by the show Mr Robot.

 ### Usage